-| | | | |
+| | | |

 Homemade Caramel Sauce

 My homemade Thick Caramel Sauce is super easy to make.
 Drizzle it on cakes, pancakes or waffles.
 Or use thick caramel sauce to make scrumptious Caramel Swiss Buttercream , Caramel Cheese Cream Frosting or Caramel German Buttercream.
-Flavor it with Vanilla, Coffee, Maple or sea salt.
+Flavor it with Vanilla, Coffee, Maple flavorings or use sea salt.
 Possibilities are endless.
 Let me show you how I make it.

 Dark brown caramel sauce in a bowl.